 There was a henge at the Stonehenge site before the Bronze Age, built sometime around 2800 B.C.
 It was really nothing more than a ditch and bank enclosing an open space.
 The stone now called the Heel Stone lay outside the ditch.

 There may at some point have been a circle of wood or a hut inside the enclosure; there certainly was a tradition of wooden henges in the area.
-Inside the henge a ring of 56 holes were dug, called today "Aubrey Holes" after a 17th century "discoverer" of the site.
+Inside the henge, a ring of 56 holes was dug, called today the "Aubrey Holes" after John Aubrey, a 17th-century "discoverer" of the site.
 These holes were filled with cremation materials.

 About 2200 B.C. the Beaker People swung into action.
 Perhaps to impress their superiority on the local population, they began the process of building a double ring of stones inside the henge.
 These "bluestones" were transported all the way from southern Wales, a distance of several hundred miles.
 Why go to Wales when there were stones as close as twenty miles to the north on the Marlborough Downs?

 Well for one thing, it seems that the Beaker People had an established trade route from Wessex to Ireland in their search for copper and gold, so southern Wales was on their way home.
 Also, it is possible that there may have been friction between the Beaker People and the natives of the Marlborough Downs which prevented them from accessing the nearer stones.